-Sarries back on top with victory at Newcastle
+Saracens back on top with victory at Newcastle

-Premiership: Saracens win at Newcastle despite Mako Vunipola red card
+Premiership: Newcastle Falcons 14-34 Saracens - Sarries win despite Mako Vunipola red card

 Last updated on .From the section Rugby Union